xamarin/Xamarin.Auth/GettingStarted.md

 ## 6. Make your own authenticator

 Xamarin.Auth includes OAuth 1.0 and OAuth 2.0 authenticators, providing support for thousands of popular services.
-For standard username/password scenarios, you can derive a new authenticator from `FormAuthenticator`.
+For services that use traditional username/password authentication, you can roll your own `Authenticator` by deriving from `FormAuthenticator`.

 If you want to authenticate against a service not covered by this API, fear not, it's extensible!
 It's very easy to create your own authenticators.
 Check out <a href="Details.md">Details</a> for details.